Neurodivergent-Affirming Therapy in Ontario

 • Nervous system–informed and somatic approaches to support regulation and reduce overwhelm

-• Parts work to explore inner critics, protectors, and younger parts shaped by masking or chronic stress
+• Parts work to explore inner critics, protectors, and patterns shaped by masking or chronic stress

 • Emotion-focused techniques to support emotional awareness and expression